 It’s not obligatory to hire a specialized immigration lawyer, but it’s strongly recommended.

-They will also be able to help you craft a strong petition for the National Interest Waiver, with evidence of extraordinary ability and NIW recommendation letters.
+The immigration lawyer will provide EB-2 NIW Green Card application tips, help you craft a strong petition for the National Interest Waiver, and more.

 Can I apply for the EB-2 NIW if I only have a bachelor's degree?

-Yes, to be eligible to apply for the EB-2 National Interest Waiver, you need to prove that you have extraordinary ability, an advanced degree (such as a master’s degree or a Ph.D.), or a bachelor’s degree with at least five years of progressive work experience in your field.
+Yes, to be eligible to apply for the EB-2 National Interest Waiver, you must prove that your ability is extraordinary or that you have an advanced degree (such as a master’s degree or a Ph.D.) or a bachelor’s degree with at least five years of progressive work experience in your field.